taranvohra/Siteglide-docs/graphql/tutorial-6-variables.md

 Notes:

 *   This time, you won't need to use a dollar sign $.
 That's because this panel represents the input and is not part of the GraphQL query- it doesn't use GraphQL syntax, instead it uses JSON syntax.

 Our query is now finished:

 ![](https://downloads.intercomcdn.com/i/o/192699146/9dc9b224fd52317d98011629/image.png)

+Explorer:
-Explorer: Sorry, explorer does not currently support arrays or variables, so no demo is available this time.
+Sorry, explorer does not currently support arrays or variables, so no demo is available this time.&#x20;

-## Passing in Variables using Liquid
+# Passing in Variables using Liquid

 Okay, so now you can use the GraphiQL Sandbox to test your queries with variables, but the really useful bit is to be able to use Liquid to pass variables in.
 This will unlock the ability to fetch data dynamically with GraphQL.